ID Scanning in the Last Mile: Operational Considerations

 Increased DIFOT

-Failed deliveries because non-compliant age verification is costly.
-Both in terms of repeated deliveries and the impact of reputation because of poor customer service.
+Failed deliveries because non-compliant age verification are costly, both in terms of repeated deliveries and the impact of reputation because of poor customer service.

 Smart data capture makes proof of delivery and ID verification simpler and helps guarantee first time delivery rates.